Patient Portal FAQ

 The email invitation will walk through instructions on how to complete your enrollment.
 Please note that this invitation will expire in 90 days.
 You will need to sign up again at your Children's Mercy clinic and restart the process.

-4. Why do I have to enroll in person?
+4. Why do I have to provide a signed picture ID?

 5. Can I give my child access to his/her information?

 Yes, once your child turns 13, they will have the opportunity to access their information.
-Your child will need to sign up in person and will get his/her own unique logins.
+Your child will need to sign up in person, fax, mail or email and will get his/her own unique logins.

 6. My child is 18, why can't I access their MyChildrensMercy account?

 Once a patient is 18 years old, they will have to grant permission to their parents in order to allow access to their MyChildrensMercy account.